rhpandit11/Data-Theory/Cloud/BigQuery.md

 * Allows for partition-level management, including creating, deleting, and moving partitions, which is not feasible with clustering.

 Slot : A BigQuery slot is  **a virtual CPU used by BigQuery to execute SQL queries** .

+---

+SESSION_USER: security function in bq.
+Help to find out the email or principal of the user that is running the query.

+ex: select SESSION_USER()

+---

+Tables Type:

+* Managed Tables - tables backed by native BigQuery Storage
+* External Tables - tables backed by storage external to BQ that enables live queries against data held in other storage systems.
+* Standard views - virtual tables defined by a sql query which is resolved at run time.
+* Materialized Views - Precoumputed views that periodically caches results of the query and persist within native BQ storage.

+---

+What is a wildcard table?
+Typically, a wildcard table like `events_*` is just an old-fashioned version of what is called a **partitioned table** now.
+These `some_table_name_*` tables have the same prefix and usually end with a stringified `date`, i.e.

+---

+***What is smart-tuning?***

+BigQuery automatically rewrites queries to use materialized views whenever possible.
+Automatic rewriting improves query performance and cost, and does not change query results.

+Querying does not automatically trigger a materialized refresh.
+For a query to be rewritten, the materialized view must meet the following conditions:

+* Belong to the same dataset as one of its base tables.
+* Use the same set of base tables as the query.
+* Include all columns being read.
+* Include all rows being read.

+---